 Hi everyone!
-My name is Karsen McCord, and I am currently a junior at the University of Michigan studying Public Health Sciences.
-I adore learning about nutrition, food systems, and ways to improve population health, so I am ecstatic to be apart of this team.
+My name is Karsen McCord, and I am a recent graduate from The University of Michigan, where I studied Public Health Sciences with a minor in Biology.
+I currently work in Grand Rapids, Michigan as a health scientist for a scientific consulting firm.
+I adore learning about nutrition, food systems, and ways to improve population health, so I am ecstatic to be a part of this team.
 I have lived in Jackson my whole life, and the idea of taking what I’ve learned in the classroom and using it to help people I know and love is something I am incredibly grateful for and excited about.
-When I’m not in class, I love to read, travel, and spend time outside with my friends and family.
+While I’m not working, I love to read, travel, and spend time outside with my friends and family.

 My name is Kayla Johnson.
 I am a native of Jackson, Michigan as well as a senior at Jackson High School.
 I enjoy community service, working with youth and being physically active.
 At school I am involved in many sports teams and work with many clubs and organizations.
 I believe that good help is always needed for a vibrant community and I love getting to work with this organization because I am committed to our mission to end food insecurity.

 Maria Rubio-Hernández (she/her/ella) — Director

 Maria Rubio is a Jackson, Michigan resident who has lived here for close to thirty years since moving from Mexico.
 She is fiercely committed to her family, her community, and her church.
 She supports Grow Jackson with her wisdom, food distribution skills, and extensive network of community members to help maximize the impact of our mission.
 She works with immigrants and refugees and also works as a translator.
 Her passions are around serving her neighborhood, lifting up and supporting the Hispanic population in Jackson, Michigan, and in being active in her faith community